Less than Zero — Backchannel — Medium

 Charlie Hebdo Tragedy

 In the syllabus and in last weeks introduction to the course I suggested a living lab model of learning might serve this course rather well.
-The notion behind that thought was that so much is happening in the world in relation to law and media, that bringing that into class every week would ground us in relevance. […]
+The notion behind that thought was that […]

 Important read for Tuesdays class: Internet Under Fire Gets New Manifesto — Backchannel — Medium